 Each year, the Center selects fellows from a wide range of disciplines to further the conversation on free speech and civic engagement by conducting research, offering seminars and mentoring UC students.
-The application for the Center’s next class of fellows will be available in February 2019.

 A cornerstone of the National Center for Free Speech and Civic Engagement is its Fellowship Program.